kylegwilliam/byu-cs324/hw-sockets/README.md

 server's IPv4 address only.
 Remember the server is listening on its IPv4 addresses only.
-It is possible to have a your client try to communicate to the server over whichever works first--IPv4 or IPv6, but there are some challenges with doing that over UDP, so at this point, using `-4` is the best option.
+It is possible to have a your client try to communicate to the server over whichever works first--IPv4 or IPv6, but there are some challenges with doing that over UDP, so for the purposes of this assignment, using `-4` is the best option.

 Now run the command a second time: